How does someone who has it all together become a single mom?

 Walking away ended up being the smartest decision I ever made in my life.

 I released all of my expectations and placed my intention on parenting alone.
+I was going to be a single mom, and that was fine.
 There was bare minimum financial help (sometimes) and completely absent physical support, but everything was all good.

-I put my trust in myself and in God and believed that I was doing the best thing for my daughter.
+I put my trust in myself and in God.
+I believed that I was doing the best thing for my daughter.

 Being married now to someone who is the epitome of what love in action looks like proves to me that I made the right move.